 DR. SUSHILA NAYAR: I do not know if I have that figure.
-But as I have stated, the total number of cases out of {he 2J lakhs of the population | that the C.G.C.H.S. served at that | time was naturally less than the number of cases now.
-Now we are serving about 6 lakhs of people and the proportionate caseload is what I have already mentioned.
+But as I have stated, the total number of cases out of the 21 lakhs of the population that the C.G.C.H.S. served at that time was naturally less than number of cases now.
+Now we are serving about 6 lakhs of people and the proportionate caseload is what T have already mentioned.
 I am afraid.
 I do not have the exact number of cases.

 SHRI FARIDUL HAQ ANSARI (Uttar Pradesh): May I ask whether the hon.
-Minister of Health is aware that the New Delhi Municipality has failed in keeping the bylanes and the servants' quarters near the M.P.
-I quarters clean and very unhygienic conditions prevail there?
-And I suppose this is one of the causes of the infection.
-May I know whether this matter has been brought to the notice of the New Delhi Municipality and they have been told to do the needful?
+Minister of Health is aware that the New Delhi Municipality has failed in keeping the bylanes and the servants' quarters near the MP. quarters clean and very unhygienic conditions prevail there? suppose this is one of the causes of the infection.
+May I know whether this matter has been brought to the notice of the New Delhi Municipality and they have been told to needful?

-DR. SUSHILA NAYAR: Well.
+Dr. SUSHILA NAYAR: Well.
 Sir, it is true, as the hon.
 Member says, there is insanitation.
-In fact hepatitis is more or less endemic in Delhi as it is in several of the European countries also, and the general insanitary conditions in Delhi are partly responsible for it and partly the insanitary habits of our own people are responsible 'for it.
+In fact hepatitis more or less endemic in Delhi as it is in several of the European countries also, and the general insanitary conditions in Delhi are partly responsible for it and partly the insanitary habits of our own people are responsible for it.

-MR. CHAIRMAN: But not the Members of Parliament.
+Mr. CHAIRMAN: But not the Members of Parliament.

-DR. SUSHILA NAYAR: And w" have asked the N.D.M.C. and the D.M.C. to do everything possible to improve sanitation and from the 2n\ of October tihey arie launching a drive for cleanliness and sanitation.
+Dr. SUSHILA NAYAR: And we have asked the N.D.M.C. and D.M.C. to do everything possible to improve sanitation and from the 2nd of October they are launching a drive for cleanliness and sanitation.

-SHRI AKBAR ALI KHAN (Andbri Pradesh): The Health Minister has stated that so far as this problem of the pollution of water in Delhi is concerned, it is not possible for the Delhi Corporation or the Health Sec-
+SHRI AKBAR ALI KHAN (Andhri Pradesh): The Health Minister stated that so far as this problem of the pollution of water in Delhi is concerned, it is not possible for the Delhi Corporation or the Health Section to deal with it.
+May I know, as this matter has been going on for the last few years on a high level, what efforts are being made and how far she thinks they would be effective?